Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 <p class="text-center"><img class="" src="{{site.baseurl}}/assets/images/vibe-coding-ii/toc_llmformatter.png" alt="structured output example" /></p>

 How the models were trained to do that is out of the scope of this post but the idea is simple, just make the model output a json that a program can translate into an action.
 Once the model knows how to call a tool, the agentic loop consists of feeding the output of the command back to the model.
 This way the model can run autonomously and look inside a codebase without having to interact with a person.
-Anthropic has a nice diagram and explains in more detail how it works in [their blog](https://code.claude.com/docs/en/agent-sdk/agent-loop){:target="_blank"} and if you are interested in the low-level details of the loop there is [this vibe-coded page](https://ccunpacked.dev/){:target="_blank"} that was created after the [Claude Code leakage](https://github.com/tanbiralam/claude-code){:target="_blank"}:
+Anthropic has a nice diagram and explains in more detail how it works in [their blog](https://code.claude.com/docs/en/agent-sdk/agent-loop){:target="_blank"} and if you are interested in the low-level details of the loop there is [this vibe-coded page](https://ccunpacked.dev/){:target="_blank"} that was created after the [Claude Code leakage](https://github.com/tanbiralam/claude-code){:target="_blank"}.

 <p class="text-center"><img class="" src="{{site.baseurl}}/assets/images/vibe-coding-ii/agent-loop-diagram.svg" alt="agentic loop" /></p>

 This loop shows what happens when you ask the agent "How can I run this code locally?".
 Instead of having to manually copy and paste the `README.md` and all the main files, the agent can go and look directly into those files.
 Not only can the model read, but it can also write and modify your files.
 Of course, it can only do so if you let it.
 The interfaces don't give permissions to the models to anything by default and you can always control what you let the model do.
-However, alert fatigue can happen and in another [METR report](https://metr.org/es/blog/2026-05-19-frontier-risk-report/#coding-agents-did-real-projects-that-would-take-humans-hours-or-days){:target="_blank"} it was measured that between 20% and 40% of workers just allow the model to do everything unrestricted:
+However, alert fatigue can happen and in a [METR report](https://metr.org/es/blog/2026-05-19-frontier-risk-report/#coding-agents-did-real-projects-that-would-take-humans-hours-or-days){:target="_blank"} it was measured that between 20% and 40% of workers just allow the model to do everything unrestricted:

 <p class="text-center"><img class="" src="{{site.baseurl}}/assets/images/vibe-coding-ii/metr-unrestricted-access.png" alt="metr figure" /></p>